AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 -    PWM: configure TPM for put in external pin a pwm signal;

--    UART: set serial communication at 115200 br to ESP8266 -01, Wi-Fi SoC module;
+-    UART0: set serial communication at 115200 br to ESP8266 -01, Wi-Fi SoC module;

 -    I2C: set sincronous serial to IR Thermometer Melexis MLX90614.

+-    UART2: implement DMX 512 protocol in RS 485 physical layer using max 485 device.

--    MAIN: just once, send string to client from ESP-01 in mode AP, adc read and dac out, MLX90614 T ambient in task 1, read MLX90614 T              object in task 2;
+-    MAIN: just once, send string to client from ESP-01 in mode AP, adc read and dac out, MLX90614 T ambient in task 1, read MLX90614 T              object in task 2, DMX 512 with 129 frame to PAR LED Lighting device, turn red, green, blued led on in task 3.
+Every task are triggered by counter incremented in PIT interrupt service routine.